Eliza Walker Dunbar: Career

 In 1876 Dr Dunbar established the Read Dispensary for Women and Children in Hotwells, Bristol, with the help and support of Miss Lucy Read, a supporter of the women's movement in Bristol.
 This was on St. George's Road, initially open two days a week.
+Within a few years it had expanded significantly, attracting women from all over Bristol and beyond.
+By 1885 it was seeing c.1,800 patients per year.
+In October 1906 the dispensary moved to a larger, purpose built site, on St George's Road.